Choosing between 6sense and RollWorks for your account-based marketing program often comes down to five questions:

 The structural gap in both 6sense and RollWorks is the same: they start with signals and work backward toward data.
 ZoomInfo starts with data and builds intelligence forward.

 As ZoomInfo's Chief Product Officer Dominik Facher writes: "The CRM recorded the state change.
 It has no record of why it happened."
-The GTM Context Graph fills that gap by connecting people, actions, patterns, and outcomes into a graph where AI can surface practical go-to-market insights.
+The GTM Context Graph fills that gap.

 For sellers, GTM Workspace surfaces prioritized accounts with AI-drafted outreach that addresses specific deal context.
 Seismic's sales team attributed 39% of active pipeline to ZoomInfo signals and saved 11.5 hours per week per seller.
 Thomson Reuters increased closed-won deals by 40%.